Skip to main content

 System Integration & Team Assignment

-Our technical team integrates with your EHR while your dedicated billing team is trained on your specialty, payer mix, and internal workflows.
+Our technical team integrates with your EHR while your assigned billing team is trained on your specialty, payer mix, and internal workflows.

 3